fishcus/KAP-manual/en/model/multi_partition.en.md

 ## Multi-Partition Model

-In addition to time-based partition , this product also supports other types of partitions, collectively referred to as multi-level partition.
+In addition to time-based partition, Kyligence Enterprise also supports other types of partitions, collectively referred to multi-level partition.

 > The time partition and primary partition are supported in our product since V2.5.2.

-Enhanced partition flexibility, such as multi-tenant usage scenarios, in addition to time, often using institutions or regions to partition.
+Enhanced partition flexibility, such as multi-tenant usage scenarios.
+Besides time, we often use institutions or regions to partition.

 ### Concept of Multi-Partition

-- Basic concept: the partition column includes the time partition column and multi-partition column.
-Regarding multi-partition column, KAP currently supports to add only one partition (Primary Partition).
+- Basic Concept: the partition column includes the time partition column and multi-partition column.
+Regarding to multi-partition column, Kyligence Enterprise currently supports to add only one partition (Primary Partition).
 - Common Concepts:
   - Time Partition Column: supports date or finer granularity time partition.
 The supported data types include time (time/date/datetime) and integer (integer/tinyint/smallint/bigint/int4/long8).
   - Multi-Partition Column: the partition dimension except for Time Partition Column.
 Currently, adding one partition (Primary Partition) is allowed.
 The supported data types include integer (long/short/int/integer) or string (string/char/varchar);
   - Partition value: the specific value in the primary partition column when being built.
 The segment is often built incrementally on the partition value.

 ### Basic Usage

-1. The last step in creating model or cube
+1. The last step in model or cube creation

-   + for the general process of creating a model, please refer to [Model Design](data_modeling.en.md);
+   + For the general process of model creation, please refer to [Model Design](data_modeling.en.md);
-   + for the general process of designing a model, please refer to [Create Cube](cube/create_cube.en.md).
+   + For the general process of cube design, please refer to [Create Cube](cube/create_cube.en.md).

-2. When saving a model, if you choose *More Partition* under Time Partition Column, then multi partitions will be created (currently you can add one partition).
+2. When saving a model, if you select *More Partition* under Time Partition Column, then multi-partition will be created (currently you can add one partition).

-3. In the `Primary Partition Column`, specify the table name where the *partition column* is located and the specified partition column name
+3. In the `Primary Partition Column`, specify the table name where the *partition column* is located and then specify partition column name

    ![Save multi-partition model](images/multi_partition/model.en.png)